 (2) documented need for services as verified by a professional statement of need as defined in section 256I.03, subdivision 12; or

 (3) according to the continuum of care coordinated assessment system established in Code of Federal Regulations, title 24, section 578.3, using a format established by the commissioner.

 (b) An individual must be reassessed within one year of initial assessment, and annually thereafter.

-(a) Housing support services include housing transition services and housing and tenancy sustaining services.
+(a) Housing stabilization services include housing transition services and housing and tenancy sustaining services.

 (b) Housing transition services are defined as: